Mixing it like ‘rojak’ works a treat for B Div netball champions MGS

 Ong’s strategy paid off in the final at the Singapore Sports School, where her team delivered a dominant performance against their rivals, courtesy of some sharp shooting from goal shooter Cayla Ho and goal attack Sarah Lim.

-The pair were not playing in their usual positions and had swopped roles after Cayla landed awkwardly in the semi-finals and sustained a right knee injury.
+The pair were not playing in their usual positions and had swopped roles, after Cayla landed awkwardly in the semi-finals and sustained a right knee injury.

-The Secondary 3 student noted that she “decided during the final I shouldn’t run as much”, adding that the shooter role required less movement on court.
+The Secondary 3 student noted that she “decided during the final I shouldn’t run as much”, adding that the goal shooter role required less movement on court.

 While MGS captain Sarah had never played a full game in goal attack at the NSG, the 16-year-old did not feel any pressure during the final.